ietf-wg-dnsop/wg-materials/status.md

 * draft-ietf-dnsop-alt-tld

 * draft-ietf-dnsop-no-response-issue
-    (outstanding issues may be resolved)
+    - (outstanding issues may be resolved)

 * draft-ietf-dnsop-attrleaf
-    - Mr. Crocker is working on an update
+    - updated, needs a final review, appsarea

 *   draft-ietf-dnsop-session-signal
     - Needs more Review